TEMz1/Cinema-Booking-System-CRUD-/README.md

 1st Step: Firstly, Extract the file
 2nd Step: After that, Copy the main project folder
 3rd Step: So, you need to Paste in xampp/htdocs/

+**Changing Mailer and Payment Gateway:**

-4th Step: You need to change
+4th Step: You need to change email on PHP Mailer in CUSTOMER/ 5th Step: You need to change with your Key on MidTrans (Client Key or Server Key) in CUSTOMER/

 **Creating database:**

-4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: After that, Click on the databases tab
+6th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 7th Step: After that, Click on the databases tab
-6th Step: So, Create a database name it as “paragoncinemadb” and then click on the import tab 7th Step: Click on browse file and select “paragoncinemadb.sql” file which is inside the “DATABASE” folder 8th Step: click on Go button.
+8th Step: So, Create a database name it as “paragoncinemadb” and then click on the import tab 9th Step: Click on browse file and select “paragoncinemadb.sql” file which is inside the “DATABASE”      folder 10th Step: click on Go button.

 **Running the website:**
-9th Step: Proceed to the URL below
+11st Step: Proceed to the URL below

 If Customer's System:-
 “http://localhost/Cinema-Booking-System-CRUD-/login.php”